-The Rangeland Coalition has collected and/or developed a wealth of informative research on the benefits of grazing on rangelands that benefit plant and animal species, water, ranchers, the environment, ecosystems and many other natural resources and systems.
+The Rangeland Coalition has collected and/or developed a wealth of informative research on working rangelands that benefit plant and animal species, water, ranchers, the environment, ecosystems and many other natural resources and systems.
 In addition the Coalition has worked on policies and initiatives that affect rangelands and our rancher-stewards, these are all available below and on our Research and Publications pages for your reference.
-Resources and Materials General

 - PowerPoint Presentation (Schohr, Barry, Vail, and Ford)